timczerniak/gramadach_na_gaeilge/docs/verbs_6_habitual_past.md

 # Verbs: Habitual Past Tense

-_An Aimsir Ghnáthchaite_ is the habitual past tense (I used to go, I used to do etc.)
+The Habitual Past tense, also called the Imperfect tense, or _An Aimsir Ghnáthchaite_, is used for a recurring action in the past (I used to go, I used to do etc.).

 ## Regular Verbs